Compare UK prices. 40+ products · 22 retailers scored

 Pharmaceutical history and what the literature shows

-Adjacent compounds in the melanocortin-agonist class include Melanotan I and Melanotan II.
-PT-141 differs from both in receptor-subtype selectivity profile and in the absence of significant UV-tanning activity at lower concentrations.
+Adjacent compounds in the melanocortin-agonist class include Melanotan I (afamelanotide, branded Scenesse, licensed for erythropoietic protoporphyria) and Melanotan II (unlicensed everywhere, subject to active MHRA enforcement).
+PT-141 differs from both in receptor-subtype selectivity and in the absence of significant UV-tanning activity at the doses tested in licensed-product trials.

 UK regulatory status